itamar-sh/Operating-Systems-Course/README.md

   style="display: inline-block; margin: 0 auto;" width="350" height="145"><br/>
 This Project is using vector as RAM, the Availabe Phsical Memory and unordered_map as the hard disk, the Virtual Memory.

+## Valuable info:
+Three uses of threads:
+- For I/O-bound tasks where the program is waiting for external resources.
+- When you need lightweight concurrent execution without heavy memory overhead.
+- To keep a GUI responsive while performing background tasks.
+Reasons:
+light-weight, not a problem to use same memory space, and in those tasks the program spends a lot of time waiting for external resources.
+- Lightweight Concurrency: Threads are lighter-weight than processes.
+They share the same memory space, making context switching between threads faster and more efficient compared to processes.
+- Shared Memory: Since threads share the same memory space, they can easily share data without the need for inter-process communication (IPC).
+This can simplify the design for tasks that need to share data frequently.
+- Reduced Overhead: Creating and managing threads typically incurs less overhead than processes, making them suitable for I/O-bound tasks where the program spends a lot of time waiting for external resources.
+- Efficiency for Network I/O: Web scraping often involves making numerous network requests, which are I/O-bound operations.
+Threads can handle these requests concurrently without being limited by the GIL, making them efficient for such tasks.
+- Simpler Design: Using threads for web scraping allows you to manage multiple connections within the same memory space, simplifying the design and making it easier to share data between threads.
+- Responsive UI: In GUI applications, using threads for background tasks ensures that the main thread (which handles the user interface) remains responsive.
+This improves the user experience by preventing the UI from freezing while background tasks are running.

+Three uses of processes:
+- For CPU-bound tasks that require heavy computations.
+- When you need true parallelism to take full advantage of multiple CPU cores.
+- For running independent subprocesses that do not share state.
+Reasons:
+1 - True Parallelism because processes allowing multiple CPU cores to be utilized effectively.
+2 - Isolation: Each process runs in its own memory space, preventing memory corruption and other issues that can arise from concurrent access in threads.
+This isolation makes processes more robust for tasks that require heavy computation and large memory usage.
+3 - Scalability: Processes can handle large datasets by distributing the load across multiple CPU cores, making them ideal for data processing tasks.
+This scalability can significantly reduce the time required to process large volumes of data.
+4 - Independent Execution: Since each process operates independently, failures or exceptions in one process do not affect others.
+This is useful for data processing tasks where different data chunks might require different handling.

 ## Hits Counter:
 How many times people visit this repository: